 Some designated insurance brands specialise in providing car insurance for those wanting to use their car for ridesharing.
 These policies cost roughly the same as your average car insurance policy and will replace your current third party or comprehensive policy.

-Yes and no. Uber does offer insurance products for its drivers, which can cover injury and property damage liability, but it’s important to be aware that this is a contingent insurance policy that works alongside your own personal compulsory third party (CTP) policy.
+Yes and no. Uber, Ola and Didi offer insurance coverage for drivers, which can cover injury and property damage liability, but it’s important to be aware that this is a contingent insurance policy that works alongside your own personal compulsory third party (CTP) policy.

 Don't have a car?
 You can deliver for Ubereats

 If you’d like to become an Uber eats driver, the vehicle requirements are a little less stringent.
 You only need to be 18 to start as a delivery driver for Ubereats, with a car that is a 1990 model or newer.
 Alternatively, if you don’t own a car, depending on the rules in your city, you can also opt to deliver for Uber by bicycle, motorcycle or scooter.
 The motorcycle or scooter has to be a 1990 model or newer and for cyclists, you need to ensure you are fit enough to be able to deliver the food.

 How safe is it for women to drive?

 All platforms have safety policies to help keep drivers and passengers safe.
 This includes 24 hour support and in app safety features.
 If you are a woman and uncertain about safety, Shebah is Australia’s only all woman rideshare platform, that has only female drivers and provides a service to women and children only.

 Shebah is the only women-only rideshare platform in Australia.